Pi-interaction: Anion–π interactions

 Anion and π–aromatic systems (typically electron-deficient) create an interaction that is associated with the repulsive forces of the structures.
 These repulsive forces involve electrostatic and anion-induced polarized interactions.
 This force allows for the systems to be used as receptors and channels in supramolecular chemistry for applications in the medical (synthetic membranes, ion channels) and environmental fields (e.g. sensing, removal of ions from water).

 The first X-ray crystal structure that depicted anion–π interactions was reported in 2004.
 In addition to this being depicted in the solid state, there is also evidence that the interaction is present in solution.

 π-effects in biological systems

 π-effects have an important contribution to biological systems since they provide a significant amount of binding enthalpy.
 Neurotransmitters produce most of their biological effect by binding to the active site of a protein receptor.
-Xation-π interactions are important for the acetylcholine (Ach) neurotransmitter.
+Cation-π interactions are important for the acetylcholine (Ach) neurotransmitter.
 The structure of cholinesterase includes 14 highly conserved aromatic residues.
 The trimethyl ammonium group of Ach binds to the aromatic residue of tryptophan (Trp).
 The indole site provides a much more intense region of negative electrostatic potential than benzene and phenol residue of Phe and Tyr.